10-Seconds on the Ooni Fyra 12

 12″ is small enough that the pizzas are pretty easy to work with, stretching out the dough, transferring onto a peel and chopping on a regular cutting board.

-Our go-to Ooni Quick Dough recipe makes enough dough for 5-6 12 inch pizzas.
-For us, that feeds up to 4 adults and 3 kids.
+Either way, for us, one batch of dough, which equals 6 x 12 inch pizzas or 4 x 16 inch pizzas, will feed up to 4 adults and 3 kids.
 If we’re entertaining and need to feed more, we simply make a double batch.

 Cooking on the Ooni Fyra 12